-The biggest risk of taking a considerable break from studying is that you may lose the momentum for it when you return.
-If you're unsure of whether time out will affect you, speak to your lecturers and friends and ask your university careers service if they offer any support for students planning time away from their studies.
+If you're unsure of whether this time out will affect you, speak to lecturers and friends and ask your university careers service if they offer any support for students planning time away from their studies.

 Can I take a gap year during university?

-Rather than taking a full year off, you could use the summer holidays to travel, volunteer or work abroad.
-You won't miss any of your course and will have the same opportunity to build skills that can help with your degree.
-It may also show employers that you have developed good time management skills, as you have juggled organising your trip with a full-time degree.
+Rather than having a full year off, you could possibly take a 'mini gap year' and use the summer holidays to travel, volunteer or work abroad.
+You then won't miss any of your course, but will have the same opportunity to acquire skills that complement your degree.
+It may also show employers that you've developed time management skills, organising your trip alongside a full-time degree.

-You could also consider Erasmus+, a programme which offers university students (who have completed their first year of study) the chance to do an internship abroad for a period of between two and 12 months.
+You could also consider the Turing Scheme, which enables university students to embark on an internship abroad for a period of between 4 weeks and 12 months.

-To find out what’s on offer search work experience and volunteering opportunities.
+To find out what else is on offer, search work experience and volunteering opportunities abroad.

 Should I take a year out after university?

-With such strong competition for jobs you might be wondering whether removing yourself from the job market is the best idea.
-However, a gap year can build the skills that employers are looking for, and when you return you'll have experiences to make you stand out.
+With such strong competition for jobs, you might wonder whether delaying entry into the jobs market is the best idea.
+However, a gap year can enable you to build the skills employers are looking for and you'll be equipped with experiences to give your CV a boost.

-Thanks to your student loan and general living costs you'll probably leave university in some debt, so choosing to take a year out may not always be the best option.
-Instead, getting a job straight after graduation, giving you a regular income and the chance to start paying off some of your debt might be a good idea.
-If you're set on taking some time out, save money by doing a shorter stint and staying closer to home.
+On the other hand, due to your student loan and general living costs, you'll likely leave university in some debt, so taking a year out may not always be the best option.
+Instead, getting a job straight after graduation, giving you a regular income and the chance to start paying off some of what you owe, might be a more practical idea.
+You could still take a short break, but stay closer to home.

-You've had a great time on your gap year, but the reality of coming home without university or a job to look forward to might take the shine off all the new things you've experienced.
-Make sure you have a plan of action for when you return and that you know exactly how you'll achieve it.
+For those returning to the UK after having had a great time on a gap year, the reality of coming home without university or a job to look forward to might leave you feeling deflated.
+It's therefore worth having a plan of action for what follows.